HOME | LAWS | ORGANIZATIONS | CASES | LEGISLATION | COMMON CORE | LEYES EN ESPAÑOL

 HB 2355 becomes effective July 1, 2017, just in time for this year’s administration of the PSAT.
 If they don’t dillydally, school boards have enough time between now and July 1 to adopt appropriate policies and ensure smooth implementation for this fall.

-I will be sending a letter to all school boards reminding them that they need to hit the ground running and have policies that conform to HB 2355 ready to go this fall, before it is time to sign up for this year’s administration of the PSAT/NMSQT on October 11.
+I have sent a letter to all school boards reminding them that they need to hit the ground running and have policies that conform to H.B.
+2355 ready to go this fall, before it is time to sign up for this year’s administration of the PSAT/NMSQT on October 11.
+Read the letter here.

 We greatly appreciate the work of Delegate Brenda Pogge and Senator Stephen Newman who were key legislative sponsors in this effort.
 If Delegate Pogge or Senator Newman represent your district, be sure to thank them!
 You are blessed to have such awesome folks representing you.